 Imagine a scenario straight out of the movies: A multi-national corporation discovers that security at its laboratory in Atlanta, Georgia has been compromised.
 Somebody broke in, stole some corporate secrets and escaped.
 But wait!
 It appears the spy cut himself on the way out and left a blood sample.
 Our hero, a dedicated corporate executive, believes the thief was an employee of the corporation.
 He determines to do a DNA test of every employee in the facility and find the dastardly thief.

 This corporation, however, has sophisticated lawyers.
-These lawyers are concerned that such a test may somehow violate the employees’ privacy rights.
-So the lawyers convince our hero to gently request that each employee submit to the DNA test.
+These lawyers are concerned that such a test may somehow violate the employees' privacy rights.
+So the lawyers convince our hero to gently request that each employee submits to the DNA test.
 Every employee who agrees to the test signs a waiver stating that he or she agrees to the test.
 So, has our hero complied with the law?

 NO!
 He has violated his employees' rights under the Genetic Information Nondiscrimination Act of 2008 (“GINA”), 42 U.S.C. § 2000ff, et seq.